Kandahar International Airport: History

-Kandahar International Airport was originally built in the early 1960s by the United States for US$15 million.
+Kandahar International Airport was originally built in the early 1960s by American engineers and Afghan workers.
+The United States provided US$15 million in aid.
 The airfield itself was completed in 1962 by Morrison Knudsen, which was contracted by the United States Agency for International Development (USAID).
 Bearing a great resemblance to typical Afghan architecture of the time, its original purpose was a safe refueling stop for long-range piston engined aircraft traveling between Europe and Southeast Asia.
 However, with the advent of jet aircraft, such stops were no longer necessary, and the airport saw little use.

 Some speculate that since the airport was designed as a military base, it is likely that the United States intended to use it in case there was a war between the United States and the former USSR.
 While the Americans were busy building the Kandahar Airport, the Soviets were busy in the north, building the Kabul Airport.

 Soviet invasion and civil war

 During the Soviet occupation of Afghanistan, the airfield was used intensively by the Soviet Air Forces, both as logistical facility for flying in troops and supplies and as a base for launching airstrikes against local Mujahideen groups.

 Fighting in the Kandahar area was particularly intense.
 However, Kandahar airport was left relatively untouched and its main building was largely intact at the end of the war.
 The airstrip did suffer extensive damage that was subsequently repaired by the United Nations in the mid-1990s to support humanitarian flights.

 The airport was mostly used at this time for military and humanitarian purposes, hosting regular flights of the United Nations and the International Committee of the Red Cross to and from Kabul, Jalalabad, Herat, and Peshawar.
 Ariana Afghan Airlines (the national carrier of Afghanistan) also flew infrequent flights out of Kandahar to Pakistan and a few locations in Afghanistan such as Herat, Kabul, and Jalalabad.

 The airport came into the public eye during the tense drama that was played out when Pakistani terrorists belonging to Harkat-ul-Mujahideen, who hijacked and landed Indian Airlines Flight 814 on the airfield in December 1999.